Outdoor sauna at Great Glen Sauna with a rainbow over the Scottish Highlands

 Is this suitable for beginners?

-Yes — you can take everything at your own pace.
+Yes — you can move between the sauna, the water and breaks outside at your own pace.